lexisandoval/windy_city_rooftops_backend/README.md

 To run the web application, run the command $ rails s and open your browser to http://localhost:3000.

-You may also visit the API's website at https://windycityrooftops-api.herokuapp.com.
+You may visit the API's website at https://windycityrooftops-api.herokuapp.com.

 Once open, you may view rooftop and neighborhood data.

+You may also visit the main WindyCityRooftops website at https://windycityrooftops.netlify.app.

+**Please note that the websites may load slowly at first due to inactivity.**

 Endpoints: